THE SLOW OXIDIZER EATING PLAN

 8. Frozen and canned vegetables.
 Some frozen vegetables are okay, but fresh is best, so do not eat all frozen vegetables.
 Canned vegetables are not quite as good, but they are much better than not eating vegetables at all.

 9. Salads and cole slaw.
-Raw vegetables do not provide many minerals, are much more yin, can be unclean, and just fill up your stomach.
+Our bodies do not absorb minerals nearly as well from raw vegetables.
+They are also much more yin and can be unclean.
 Please avoid them except for occasional use, or garnishes or toppings.

 Salads do not count as portions of vegetables.
 Please do not eat many salads.